amperka/ino/README.rst

     * Fix #93, #57, #8: Custom compile and link flags can be passed as `ino build` arguments
     * Fix #60, #63: Custom `make` tool command can be passed as `ino build` argument
     * Fix #23, #28: `make` is searched within Arduino IDE binaries as well
+    * Fix #88, #103: Correct version parsing for some distributions that mangle it
+    * Fix #46: Taking build number into account in version string

 0.3.5
     * Fix #62: Include `MIT-LICENSE.txt` in the tarball.